ortuman/jackal/.github/ISSUE_TEMPLATE/3-help.md

 ---
 name: "⁉️ Need help with jackal?"
-about: Please file an issue asking your question.
+about: Please file an issue asking your question

 ---

 <!--
-Ask your question giving as much detail as possible.
+Ask your question here giving as much details as possible.
 -->